KStateMachine/kstatemachine/docs/index.md

 * `Event` - is a base interface for events which are processed by state machine and may trigger transitions

-Working with state machine consists of two major sequental phases:
+Working with state machine consists of two major sequential phases:

 1. Creation with initial setup and starting
 2. Processing events, on which state machine can switch its states and notify about changes